GoogleCloudPlatform/gke-stateful-applications-demo/README.md

 More recent versions of all the tools may function, please feel free to file an issue if you encounter problems with newer versions.

+### Configure Authentication

+The script will execute against your GCP environment and it will use your personal account to build out these resources.
+To setup the default account the script will use, run the following command to select the appropriate account:

+`gcloud auth login`

 ## Deployment Steps